 So, what should you do?
 It's clear that you have a lot of questions that you want answered, but it also appears that your partner is not yet ready to answer them.
 She probably needs more time before sharing such personal, and likely painful, information with you.
 For now, just let her know that you are there for her when she needs you.
 Also, if possible, try to encourage her to seek the professional help that will help her on a path to overcoming bulimia, if she hasn't already.
 If she is not open to your suggestion, then it may be best to approach her about this at another time.

 It is also important to know that people with eating disorders are not the only ones who seek help; their families and friends also seek and find assistance.
 If your partner is not ready to talk, you may want to learn more about bulimia from some other reputable sources.
 You can start by browsing the related questions below.
 Other options include speaking with someone who understands, and share your feelings with her/him.

 You and your partner are lucky to have a variety of good resources to aid you in your processes, individual and joint, to get help.
 By getting help, you and your partner may be able to better cope with, and understand, the varied emotions you have been feeling.
-If either one of you is a Columbia student, you can make an appointment to see a counselor at Counseling and Psychological Services (CPS) by calling x4-2878.
-If your partner is also interested in some guidance regarding her eating patterns, then she can see a nutritionist at the Health Service (call x4-2284).
-If neither of you is at Columbia, then you may be able to get a referral to a therapist and/or nutritionist by talking with your health care provider.
+You should be able to get a referral to a therapist and/or registered dietician by talking with your health care provider.

 It's important to keep in mind that if your partner is not ready for professional assistance at this time, you can still seek the help you need.
 Take care of yourself first; in that way, you can be a stronger support person for your partner.